Locations:

 What causes gestational diabetes?

-Gestational diabetes comes from hormonal changes and the way our bodies convert food into energy.
+Gestational diabetes comes from hormonal changes and the way your body converts food into energy.

-A hormone called insulin breaks down the glucose (sugar) from food and delivers it to our cells.
-Insulin keeps the level of glucose in our blood at a healthy level.
-But if insulin doesn’t work right or we don’t have enough of it, sugar builds up in the blood and leads to diabetes.
+A hormone called insulin breaks down the glucose (sugar) from food and delivers it to your cells.
+Insulin keeps the level of glucose in your blood at a healthy level.
+But if insulin doesn’t work right or you don’t have enough of it, sugar builds up in your blood and leads to diabetes.

-During pregnancy, hormones can interfere with the way insulin works.
+During pregnancy, hormones from the placenta can interfere with the way insulin works.
 It may not regulate your blood sugar levels like it’s supposed to, which can lead to gestational diabetes.
-Genes and having overweight (a BMI greater than 25) may also play a role.

 Who is at risk for gestational diabetes?

-Gestational diabetes can develop in anyone during pregnancy.
-But people over the age of 25 who are of South and East Asian, Hispanic, Native American or Pacific Island descent are at a higher risk.
+People over the age of 25 who are of South and East Asian, Hispanic, Native American or Pacific Island descent are also at a higher risk.

 What are the symptoms of gestational diabetes?

-There are usually no warning signs of gestational diabetes.
-Symptoms are mild and often go unnoticed until you’re tested for diabetes in the second trimester of pregnancy.
+There are usually no obvious warning signs of gestational diabetes.
+Symptoms are mild and often go unnoticed until your pregnancy care provider tests you for gestational diabetes.

 Diagnosis and Tests